kkkalpana/kkkalpana/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Kalpana, and I’m a 4th-year Computing Science student at Simon Fraser University.
+My name is Kalpana, and I’m a computing Science student at Simon Fraser University Burnaby, British Columbia.
 I love building practical, user-friendly software and enjoy working on projects that turn simple ideas into real, functional applications.
 I’m especially interested in full-stack development and creating experiences that feel clean, intuitive, and impactful.

 When I’m not working on projects or exploring new technologies, I’m usually out on a hike or chasing my next adventure.